Position Title: Psychologist for House Parents and Biological Families of the Hope Program Students

-Position Description: Provide emotional support for these groups of people in order to help them develop the needed tools and skills to optimally overcome everyday situations that could arise.
+Position summary: Provide emotional support for these groups of people in order to help them develop the needed tools and skills to optimally overcome everyday situations that could arise.

 This area is closely related to the social work area and the Hope Program Director.
 It also interacts with trainers on a continual basis and frequently with the biological families of the students in the institution.
 For legal purposes, this position works hand in hand with corresponding government (DIF) personnel and attend training sessions with psychologists from other homes.